Automatic Certificate Management Environment

-The Automatic Certificate Management Environment (ACME) protocol is a communications protocol for automating interactions between certificate authorities and their users' servers, allowing the automated deployment of public key infrastructure at very low cost.
+The Automatic Certificate Management Environment (ACME) protocol is a communication protocol for automating interactions between certificate authorities and their users' servers, allowing the automated deployment of public key infrastructure at very low cost.
 It was designed by the Internet Security Research Group (ISRG) for their Let's Encrypt service.

 The protocol, based on passing JSON-formatted messages over HTTPS, has been published as an Internet Standard in by its own chartered IETF working group.